Yukon’s Plant Festival

 • No, consuming alcohol at the Yukon’s Plant Festival is not allowed and we appreciate you for respecting that rule.

-• No, there won’t be any kid’s corner or way to accommodate families with children under 13.
+• No, unfortunately there won’t be any kid’s corner or way to accommodate families with children under 13.
 We are hoping to be able to integrate family friendly activities in future editions of the festival!

 Funding for this project is made possible with support from Lotteries Yukon.